AhmedElbedfy/AhmedElbedfy/README.md

 const life: {
    Meet: "IT Swiss Army Knife 🗡 | Code Weaver by Day ☀, Tech Guru by Night 🌃 | Always Learning ",
    Intro:
-      "Hello, world!
+      `Hello, world!
 I’m Ahmed Khaled Elbedfy, a versatile IT professional who can code, design,\n and troubleshoot anything related to the web.
 I enjoy weaving code by day and exploring new tech by night.
-I never stop learning and growing as a web developer.",
+I never stop learning and growing as a web developer.`,
    Welcoming:
       "Welcome to my GitHub page, where you can find some awesome projects and repositories.\n I love to create stunning and functional websites using the latest technologies and frameworks.
 I always seek opportunities to challenge myself and learn from others in the web community.",
    LookingFor: